-- Search bar for fast retrieval of data
+- Provides an efficient search bar for fast retrieval of data.

-Avast Password Manager is easily on the best free password managers of today, and the reason behind that is its integration with Avast Antivirus.
-The antivirus software comes with a huge number of its cyber-security features and the fact that you can combine those with your password manager is something must be applauded.
+Avast Password Manager is easy of the best free password managers of today, and the reason behind that is its integration with Avast Antivirus.
+The antivirus software comes with a huge number of cyber-security features and the fact that you can combine those with your password manager is something that must be applauded.

 Here’s a breakdown of Avast Password Manager’s price plans:

-- Premium: Costs $1.66 per month in yearly-subscription but can be availed at $1.53 per month in a three-year subscription.
+- Premium: Costs $1.66 per month in a yearly subscription but can be availed at $1.53 per month in a three-year subscription.
 Adds Password Guardian, one-touch login and offers a 30-day money-back guarantee.

 - Supported Platforms: Android, iOS, Mac, Windows